mwladyka126/mwladyka126/README.md

 ## 🙍 About me

 I am lawyer by training and **junior web developer**:computer: by passion   💙, systematically programming, on both front- and back-end stack since 2020.
-I have finished Web Development Bootcamp, a very intense (720h) and practice-oriented course that equipped me with essential knowledge to start my new journey.
+I have finished Web Development Bootcamp, a very intense (720h) and practice-oriented course that was my springboard into IT world :smile:

 <h3> 🛠 &nbsp;Technologies</h3>